mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/freshservice-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors the Freshservice Microsoft Graph connector.

-> [!NOTE]
-> The Freshservice Microsoft Graph connector is in preview.
-If you wish to get access to try it, enable [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account..

 ## Capabilities
 - Access Freshservice solution articles using the power of semantic search.
 - Customize your crawl frequency.